mapbender/mapbender-documentation/en/customization/commands.rst

 app/console mapbender:wms:validate:url
 -------------------------------------

-Command to check the accessibility of the WMS data source. the available layers are listed, if the service is accessible.
+Command to check the accessibility of the WMS data source.
+The available layers are listed, if the service is accessible.

 .. code-block:: yaml